Skip to main content

 not need a lawyer for help from the ombudsman's office.

-You can write an email to the ombudsman's office.
+You can write an e-mail to the ombudsman's office.

 The address is: ombudsstelle-barrierefreie-it@mags.nrw.de